cosmasken/rpg/README.md

 ## License

-This project is licensed under Apache-2.0 license.
+This project is licensed under MIT License (see LICENSE file for details).